hLudde/backendCrowd/README.md

 first clone the repository into a folder on your local machine

-edit the create a .env file and set theese variables:
+edit or create a .env file and set theese variables:

 ```
 DB_PASS=<value>